docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_dev.md

 * Export 3D visualization of a part.
 Produces the html code to embed in other web pages (like YouTube or Google Maps)

 #Document Management
-DocDokuPLM has a document management module that includes a comprehensive versioning system (master, revision and iteration), functions for sharing, publishing documents, treeview and tags organisation...
+DocDokuPLM has a document management module that includes a comprehensive versioning system (master, revision and iteration), functions for sharing, publishing documents, treeview and tags organization, ACL configuration...
 In the following paragraph, we will detail all of these functionalities.

-{% image /assets/images/documentation/en/image00.png "Document management menu"%}
+{% image /assets/images/documentation/dev/en/image00.png "Document management menu"%}

 ##Document template

 ###Document template creation

 You can create templates that will be used to instantiate documents.
-You can choose to restrict document name by filling a mask format and selecting the identifier generation option.
-This will lead to an automatic creation of identifiers for documents that use the template.
+You can choose to restrict document naming by filling a mask format and selecting the identifier generation option.
+This will lead to an automatic creation of identifiers for documents using the template.

-{% image /assets/images/documentation/en/image25.png "Document template creation form"%}
+{% image /assets/images/documentation/dev/en/image25.png "Document template creation form"%}

 ###Adding files and attributes

-You can define attribute types in the template as well as attach files to it.
-All documents created using the same template will have the same attribute set and attached files.
-Attribute values will be set on those documents and obviously files will evolve as they are simply themselves template files.
+You can define attribute types in the template and attach files to it.
+All documents created with the same template will have the same attributes set and attached files.
+Attribute values will be set on those documents and obviously, files will evolve independently.

-{% image /assets/images/documentation/en/image42.png "Attaching files to the template"%}
+{% image /assets/images/documentation/dev/en/image42.png "Attaching files to the template"%}

 ## Document creation

-All documents must belong to a folder.
-To create a new document in a specific directory, you must select first the directory then click on the ‘new document’ button.
+Each documents must belong to a folder.
+To create a new document in a specific directory, you must first select the directory then click on the “New document“ button.

-{% image /assets/images/documentation/en/image09.png "Document creation form"%}
+{% image /assets/images/documentation/dev/en/image09.png "Document creation form"%}

-When creating a document, you can edit its attributes, specify a workflow and set access rights.
-Note that you will not be able to upload files or link the current document to another one until you finish the creation process.
+When creating a document, you can edit its attributes, specify a workflow and set specific access rights.
+Note that you will not be able to upload files or link the current document to another until you finish the creation process.

-Once the document created you can perform the following actions:
+Once the document is created you can perform the following actions:

-* Check in / check out the document
+* Check-in / Undo check-out / Check-out
-* Delete the document
+* Deletion
-* Subscribe to document state change notifications.
-In this case the user receives an email each time a change is made on the document by other users
+* Subscription to document state change notifications.
+In this case the user receives an email each time a change is made by other users on the document
-* Subscribe to iteration change notifications.
+* Subscription to iteration change notifications.
 The user receives a notification when there is a new iteration on the document
-* Adding tag to documents, for example, classifying a document as important
+* Adding tag to documents - for example, classifying a document as important
-* Enabling access rights to documents
+* Access rights management
-* Creating a new version of document
+* New version creation
 * Public or private document publishing

-##Modifying document
+##Document modification

 In order to modify a document, you must first reserve it.
 You can access the document modification window by clicking on its name.

-The arrows at the bottom left are used to visualize the different changes done in previous iterations.
+The arrows at the bottom left of the window allow you to visualize the different changes done in previous iterations.

+You can open the directory containing the document by clicking on the “Folder“ info link.

-{% image /assets/images/documentation/en/image10.png "Document details window"%}
+{% image /assets/images/documentation/dev/en/image10.png "Document details window"%}

 ##Document viewer